JuroUhlar/kypo-vagrant/README.md

 **NB.** This is a 64 bit install.
 If you have a 32 bit system, this will not work.

-# Networking

-The Vagrant box is assigned the IP 10.20.30.60.
-You can access all the services from this IP address.
-It is a good idea to put this into [your hosts file](http://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/) for a dev URL of your project.

 # How to install

  1. Download and install Vagrant from [VagrantUp.com](http://www.vagrantup.com/downloads.html)